|Language and Cultural Studies in the Yucatán | Mexico Study Abroad | College Study Abroad Programs | IFSA-Butler|

 Field Work and Excursions

-Students in the Medical Terminology course will shadow medical professionals at a local clinic.
+Students in the Introducation to Medical Spanish course will shadow medical professionals at a local clinic.
 Students will rotate among the the clinic's specialties (general medicine, orthopedics, nutrition, psychology, physical therapy and more) and write a journal of these experiences.
 At the clinic students will also put into practice their theoretical learning and will learn more about cultural differences in medicine.

-The program fee includes three day-long excursions to Uxmal, Chichén-Itzá and Ek Balam and a four-day excursion to San Cristóbal de las Casas, Chiapas.
+The program fee includes three day-long excursions to Uxmal, Chichén-Itzá and Ek Balam.
+An excursion to Cuba is included in the program fee.
+The excursion is subject to change.

 IFSA-Butler staff will also organization outings to cultural events, museums and theaters.